jensettl/jensettl.github.io/_posts/2025-10-22-PRJ-heic-converter.md

       while True:
           input_type = input(
-              "Would you like to convert a folder or individual files? (folder/files) > " )
+              """
+              Enter the action you would like to perform:

+                [1] Convert all HEIC files in a folder [2] Convert individual HEIC files

+              Type 'exit' or 'quit' to close the program.

+              """
+          )

           match input_type.lower():
-              case "folder":
+              case "1":
                   try:
                       folder = filedialog.askdirectory(
                           title="Select folder containing HEIC files to convert."